 What is going on behind you is almost as important as what’s in front of you.
 An emergency vehicle may be approaching or a reckless driver.
 Know what is around you!

-Exceeding the speed limit creates a hazardous condition greater than the road and neighboring environment is capable of handling.
+Exceeding the speed limit creates a hazardous condition greater than the road and neighboring environment is capable of handling – and maybe greater than your vehicle can handle.

-Going too slow impedes traffic flow and can be a hazard to yourself.
+Going too slow impedes traffic flow and can be a hazard to yourself or other vehicles stuck behind you or trying to get around you.
 Many Police Officers will ticket at 15 MPH below the speed limit.
 Conditions permitting, travel speed should be maintained close to the posted limit.

 Today’s cars are focusing on reducing exterior noise and playing music (or other audio programs) too loud may keep you from hearing sirens, horns, and other warning devices.